 As an adult, ask your doctor to help you find the right dose for you.

-Some people may have a mild allergic reaction to this herb.
-Do not use goldenrod if you are allergic to it.
+Some people may have an allergic reaction to this herb.
+DO NOT use goldenrod if you are allergic to it.

 Side effects can include heartburn.